sarnold/arm/README.rst

   - https://github.com/sarnold/arm (pushes to steev/arm)

+ * Recommended CPU flags

+  - armv7 defaults: -march=armv7-a -mfpu=vfpv3-d16 -mfloat-abi=hard

+   + add neon to USE flags if processor supports it, ebuilds that use neon should take care of flags

+  - alternately you can set fpu to one of the neon-vfp flags

+   + Example flags for Tegra K1:
+   + -march=armv7-a -mtune=cortex-a15 -mfpu=neon-vfpv4 -mfp16-format=ieee

- * Configs: See the config directory for test configs
+ * Configs: See the config directory in arm overlay for test configs

 Config differences are minimal, mainly graphics and neon.
 Webkit-gtk builds with everything but jit, the cairo gles backend is enabled instead of opengl, and Trimslice uses opentegra-specific repos and mesa-9999.